 Make sure you have the latest version of the audio player.
 Earlier versions often become incompatible as our server is upgraded.
 Please test other sites to verify that your player is working properly.
 If everything checks out on your end, the problem may be due to a server malfunction or a problem on our end.
 Please email firstname.lastname@example.org and give as many details as possible including the error message or problem, your operating system and audio player version.

-A few listeners, particularly those using Windows Media Player (WMP), are only able to hear the preroll when they connect to a KUOW stream.
+A few listeners, particularly those using Windows Media Player, are only able to hear the preroll (the sponsorship message that plays on initial connection to KUOW streams).
 Clearing the WMP cache should alleviate this problem, otherwise upgrade your player.

 The Swing Years streams live, Saturdays, 7:00 p.m. to midnight.
-If you missed the show, you may listen to the stream on the program's Website for one week.
+If you missed the show, you may listen to the stream on the program's website for one week.
 After one week, the stream is replaced with the newest show.
 We cannot archive the audio for Swing Years, only the playlist.
-This online stream is not compatible with iTunes, Real or QuickTime.
-You can listen to it using Windows Media player by clicking on this link: http://www2.kuow.org/stream/swingyears.asx

 You will experience dropouts and buffering if your computer is not receiving data from the stream fast enough.
 Your computer will try to catch up with the missed data by halting operation and collecting it in a buffer.
 Internet congestion or insufficient bandwidth is often the cause of this issue.
 This can also happen if you connect to a stream that has a higher bit rate than your modem or connection speed can accommodate.

 - If you experience frequent buffering, make sure your Internet connection speed can handle the bit rate of the stream you are trying to listen to.
-Our MP3 Low stream (32kbps), Windows stream and RealAudio stream are all recommended for 56k dial-up modems or faster.
-Our MP3 High stream (128kbps), Windows stream and Real stream are recommended for use with DSL, ISDN, cable modems and T1 connections.
+Our low stream (32kbps) is recommended for 56k dial-up modems or faster.
+Our high stream (128kbps) is recommended for use with DSL, ISDN, cable modems and T1 connections.
 If you believe the higher bandwidth streams should work for you, insufficient bandwidth or Internet congestion might be the problem instead of a problem with your system.
-Consider connecting to our MP3 Low stream.
+Consider connecting to our MP3 low stream.
 Links to our streams can be found on our Listen Live page.